Septimus4/semi-supervised-image-processing/docs/presentation.md

 - Methods tried: K-Means (k sweep), DBSCAN (epsilon/min_samples sweep).
 - Evaluation: Adjusted Rand Index (ARI), Normalized Mutual Information (NMI) when labels available.
-- Insights: K-Means k≈3 best in this run; DBSCAN tended to mark many points as noise for tested params.
+- Insights: K-Means k≈3 was best by ARI/NMI in this run.
+With the updated approach (DBSCAN fit on the labeled-only subset plus auto-selected eps from the 98th percentile k-distance), DBSCAN formed denser labeled clusters with a modest noise rate (~14%) and produced a slightly higher silhouette on its fitted subset; unlabeled points remain marked as noise (−1) by design.
+We also evaluated DBSCAN on the unlabeled-only subset (auto-eps): it produced compact clusters (silhouette≈0.25) with a near-zero noise rate, useful for discovering cohorts and prioritizing triage, while leaving ARI/NMI undefined by design.
 - Deliverables: `outputs/tables/*clustering*.csv`, `outputs/figures/*pca|tsne|umap*.png`.
   - Why: Understand latent structure, discover cohorts, and surface potential mislabeled/outlier samples.
-  - How/Impact: K-Means provides stable partitions for reporting; DBSCAN highlights noise and dense clusters.
+  - How/Impact: K-Means provides stable partitions for reporting; DBSCAN (labeled scope) highlights dense labeled cohorts and flags ambiguous regions as noise.
+See k-distance diagnostics under `outputs/figures/kdist_plot_labeled*.png`.

 ---